robric/wiki-contrail-controller/Moving-Files-Across-Contrail-Repos-with-History-Intact.md

 * git remote –v will include (moving_base) after the above command is invoked
 * git fetch moving_base
 * git merge moving_base/master (build, test, make necessary changes to scons, rules.py etc.)
+* (when you edit scons scripts, do not change the variant_dir of compiled and generated files)
+* (as you move things around install necessary files in build/include or build/lib)
 * git push -u github (whatever is your remote) merging_base
 * create a pull request on github and merge your changes